serdartepeyurt/NetLynk/README.md

 # NetLynk
 2-Way Bindable Blynk API Wrapper in NET Core

+This is a small library I've written in one day for a gig, and wanted to share it publicly.
 Still work in progress.
-You're welcome to contribute.

-Project only works for button widgets as for now.
+Library only works for button widgets as for now and you're welcome to contribute.

+# ToDo List
+Support more widget types
+Add tests and make CI integration
+Publish to NuGet